RealistikDash/GDPyS/README.md

 GDPyS is a Python based Geometry Dash server, which can be used for making Private Servers.
 Join the [discord server](https://discord.gg/Un42FEV) to follow the development of GDPyS.

+## Major notes/changes
+Here are a list of some changes server owners and operators may not be familiar with that aare present in GDPyS.
+- Bans are very harsh.
+Not only are people hidden from the leaderboards, they additionally can't login and (while its optional) have their levels hidden from search.
+- Green users haave their abillities hugely cut down.
+For example, they can't upload levels, view leaderboards and more.
+While this may be bad in some cases, it overall makes your server more secure and makes it harder to bot.
+- There is a custom Awarded and Magic section.
+Rather than being randomly selected by an arbitrary value, levels now have to be nominated by moderators.
+- There is a completely new bitwise-based permission system.
+While it is more complex, it is faster and allows more to be done with it.

 # What works?
 GDPyS is still in **very** early development.
 This means that most things aren't completed and some things may not work as intended.
 So here is what is currently done:
 - Registering